 The use of statin medications to control lipids is important.
 Additionally, the use of medicine to reduce the “stickiness” of the blood (anti-platelet drugs such as aspirin or Plavix®) is helpful in the medical management of carotid stenosis.

 The use of a balloon to stretch the plaque within the carotid artery followed by placement of a metal stent to hold the artery open has been shown to be effective in some instances of carotid disease.
 The balloon is passed up over a thin wire that has been inserted from the groin crease under x-ray guidance.

 The use of surgery has been long-known to be safe and effective in the management of carotid disease.
 Through a small incision in the neck, the artery is approached, opened and the plaque scraped out returning the artery to its “normal” size.

 Which Treatment Option is Best?

-All three options have been shown to be effective.
-It is important for the physician to consider all three options as each patient may require a different approach.
-We, at The Cardiovascular Care Group, are well versed in all three modalities.
+All options have been shown to be effective.
+It is important for the physician to consider all options as each patient may require a different approach.
+We, at The Cardiovascular Care Group, are well versed in each modality.
 We will recommend the treatment that is best suited for each individual patient.